gtjsingh/hack-hustle-sampler-py/README.md

 CURRENT FEATURES

-Support for multiple sound kits
+Support for multiple sound kits.
-Support for multiple sounds played simultaneously with a single key press Sound file name displayed in console when triggered Each sample will not overlap audio with itself when triggered more than once
+Support for multiple sounds played simultaneously with a single key press.
+Sound file name displayed in console when triggered.
+Each sample will not overlap audio with itself when triggered more than once.

 ABOUT